What is cystoscopy?

-- You may receive an IV sedative or anesthetic, depending on your specific situation and the type of scope used.
+- You may receive an IV sedative or anesthetic, depending upon your specific situation and the type of scope used.
 If a sedative or anesthetic is given, your heart rate, blood pressure, breathing, and blood oxygen level will be continuously monitored during the procedure.

 - In some cases, a special blue dye may be given through the IV line about 10 to 15 minutes before the procedure.
 This allows time for the dye to go into the kidneys where it mixes with urine.
-Seeing the blue-colored urine pass from the ureters into the bladder helps the doctor check for blockage.
+Seeing the blue-colored urine pass from the ureters into the bladder helps the physician check for blockage.

 - You will be positioned on the examination table on your back with your knees up and spread apart.
 Your feet will be placed in stirrups.